-2016 Grant Applications
+2017 Grant Applications

-Applications for 2016 grants are now open The Hobsons Bay Community Fund invites local organisations and associations benefiting the Hobsons Bay community to apply for grants of up to $5,000 to finance local projects which address social disadvantage, promote general health and wellbeing and/or strengthen community networks.
-2016 applications will close on 30 June 2016.
+Applications for 2016 grants are now closed.
+In 2017, the Hobsons Bay Community Fund will again invite local organisations and associations benefiting the Hobsons Bay community to apply for grants of up to $5,000 to finance local projects which address social disadvantage, promote general health and wellbeing and/or strengthen community networks.
+To ensure that you receive information about the 2017 grant timelines, become a friend of Hobsons Bay Community Fund on Facebook.
 For further details go to the Grants section of this website.

-Grants in 2015
+Grants in 2016

-The Hobsons Bay Community Fund presented its 2015 grants, totalling $27,890, to 9 organisations.
+The Hobsons Bay Community Fund presented its 2016 grants, totalling $39,863, to 13 organisations.
 The purpose of the grants are outlined below.

 Community Grant Recipient Showcase

 Hobsons Bay Community Fund (in conjunction with Alex and Jono Films) is proud to present a Showcase of some of our more recent grant recipients.
 This short movie provides some heartfelt insight into how small grants can make a big difference to the every day lives of the people within our Hobsons Bay community.